mistakia/nano-community/docs/introduction/advantages.md

 Nano blocks are small (~200 bytes), yet stateful, meaning it contains all the information about an account at that point in time: account number, balance, representative.

 A minimal block size allows for lightweight communication resulting in ultrafast transaction confirmation times.
 Stateful blocks combined with a block-lattice structure allow for operation using <a href="https://docs.nano.org/protocol-design/ledger/?h=prune#ledger-pruning" target="_blank">pruned ledgers</a>, enabling Nano to operate with far less storage space and be more easily embedded in applications.

+# Nano is like

+**Nano is like physical cash:** it is not reversible and you are responsible for handling it.
+If you lose your wallet, you lose your money.
+It can be given to others to hold for you but you need to trust they won't lose it or take it.
+It has no fees when used and transferred instantly.

+**Nano is unlike physical cash:** it takes no space, regardless of how much you hold.
+It is with you at all times and you can hand it to anyone regardless of distance in between.
+It can not be counterfeited.

+**Nano is like gold:** it cannot be produced at will and is scarce.

+**Nano is unlike gold:** the supply is fixed and there will be no more of it found.
+It can be verified in an instant at no cost.
+It takes up no space and costs very little to store, regardless of how much you have.

+**Nano is like a bank:** it is secured at all times of the day, even while you are sleeping.

+**Nano is unlike a bank:** it doesn't require any trust to hold your money and protect your privacy.
+It is always open, even on holidays.
+The account balances and history are verifiable by anyone.
+Your money can't be loaned out, leading to credit bubbles.
+It operates without any reliance on a central bank, an administrator, or large overhead costs.

+**Nano is like Bitcoin:** it is decentralized, making it permissionless, self-sovereign, and censorship resistant.
+The development is open-source and the network is run by a global community of users.
+It can be used without having to trust or rely on any other user, developer, or operator on the network.

+**Nano is unlike Bitcoin:** is feeless, instant, irreversible, scalable, and energy-efficient.
+Making it inclusive to all people and sustainable for the planet.
+Nano's security and network is controlled only by its holders, as it doesn't rely on and empower miners.

+**Nano is an inclusive, peaceful revolution in money:** Not just an innovation in distributed network design, it is an innovation in money and freedom.
+It can be a powerful tool for free global commerce, one that protects the privacy of its users, and limits the power of abusive governments, and therefore, the violence that they can commit.

+<a href="https://blog.oleganza.com/post/85111558553/bitcoin-is-like" target="_blank">Inspired by "Bitcoin is like..." by Oleg Andreev</a>